Bog Witch at HOME

 Bog Witch charts Kimmings’ decision to uproot her life and move her family to a regenerative permaculture homestead – a last-ditch attempt to feel sane, happy and plugged back into something real.
 Not exactly an obvious eco-warrior, she casts herself as the least likely convert: someone deeply fluent in the language of shopping, striving, scrolling, spending.
 When none of it works, what then?

-What unfolds is part stand-up, part gig, part confessional spiral into English folk horror and cottagecore witchcraft.
-Songs, choreography and striking design collide with a sharp, self-deprecating wit.
+What unfolds is part stand-up, part gig, part confessional – all landing somewhere English folk horror and cottagecore witchcraft.
+Songs, choreography and striking design collide with self-deprecating wit.
 The Guardian called it “haunting and hilarious… a climate reckoning of both cosmic and quotidian proportions”, while The Stage praised Kimmings as “a wry, irresistible storyteller”.

-It’s eco-theatre in a way, but Bog Witch isn’t a sermon.
+It’s eco-theatre in a way, but Bog Witch isn’t preachy.
 It’s more a story about reconnection – about what happens when the distractions fall away and we’re left as what Kimmings calls “sad animals”, cut off from our ecosystems for too long.
-Through harvest festivals, felting, oak trees and eco-anxiety, she wrestles with the question of how to live now.
+Through harvest festivals, felting and oak trees, she wrestles with the question of how to live better, now.

-Expect primeval magic, hard truths and the kind of autobiographical theatre that only Kimmings makes – bracing, strange and unexpectedly moving.
+Expect primeval magic, uncomfortable truths and the kind of strange, autobiographical theatre that only Kimmings makes.

 What's on at HOME Manchester